rahgun04/VLSI_Lab_1/README.md

 make waves
 ```

+A GTKwave window will appear.
+Clicking on the module and signal names on the left will insert waveforms in the waveform pane.
 You should see the signal waveforms of the simple "chip" you have created as shown in the diagram below.

+> Use <CRTL_0>, <CRTL_+> and <CTRL_-> keys to fit whole waveform, zoom in and zoom out respectively.

 <p align="center"> <img src="diagrams/lfsr4_waveforms.jpg" /> </p><BR>